arindam44/All-In-One-Social-Media-Extension/README.md

 # All-In-One-Social-Media-Extension
-This is a chrome extension which helps the user to react any social media website innjust one click.
+This is a chrome extension which helps the user to react any social media website in just one click.
 Additionaly for facebook it gives an extra option to directly create a story.